 This is a 3-month observational fellowship with exposure to clinical and operational activities of the spine team without direct patient contact.
 The fellow will be observing complex adult and pediatric spinal surgery of all pathologies, will also take part in daily radiological reviews, clinical rounds and out-patient clinics.
 The observer is encouraged to take part in research projects of the spine team.
 The visiting spine fellow is not a paid employee of our hospital and must have own financial support for the costs of travel and stay in Zürich.

-All Applications must be directed to the secretarial office of PD Dr. Mazda Farshad, MPH, Head of Spine and Scoliosis Surgery.
+All Applications must be directed to the secretarial office of Prof. Mazda Farshad, MPH, Chief of Spine Surgery.
 Applications must include an application letter, CV and letters of recommendations.
 If the candidate is considered potentially eligible, he/she will be invited for an interview.

 Information for referring doctors

 The spinal surgery department is a cornerstone of the University Spine Centre Zurich.
 We focus on holistic investigation, treatment and subsequent care of patients with conditions affecting the spinal column.
-Spine surgery covers the whole spectrum of disease from children to elderly pa-tients and from a straightforward herniated disc to the most complicated revision surgery.
-As a quaternary care university hospital, we specialise in the surgery of deformities, tumours, and complex revision procedures.
+Spine surgery covers the whole spectrum of disease from children to elderly patients and from a straightforward herniated disc to the most complicated revision surgery.
+As a quaternary care university hospital, we specialize in the surgery of deformities, tumors, and complex revision procedures.

 Indications and range of services

-The spinal surgery department led by Prof. M. Farshad specialises in the following
+The spinal surgery department led by Prof. M. Farshad specializes in the following

 - Work-up and treatment of lower back pain, pain arising from the thoracic spine, and neck pain